Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 From this I began to slowly decode the flag, after I first saw `shctf{` I knew that I was on the right track towards the flag!

 During the competition when I solved this challenge, I manually decoded the bytes from Sonic Visualizer.
-However after the challenge I realized that you could use a morse code audio reader to recieve the data automatically and make this challenge much easier, instead of manually decoding it.
+However after the challenge I realized that you could use a morse code audio reader to receive the data automatically and make this challenge much easier, instead of manually decoding it.

-I used [morsecode.world](https://morsecode.world/international/decoder/audio-decoder-adaptive.html) with the following settings to recieve the data as a string of `E`'s and `T`'s.
+I used [morsecode.world](https://morsecode.world/international/decoder/audio-decoder-adaptive.html) with the following settings to receive the data as a string of `E`'s and `T`'s.

 ![image](https://user-images.githubusercontent.com/101006959/235036037-33a14f8f-693e-4210-b016-c6251bdfe48d.png)